Back to Overview Brochures

 Triggered Accumulation of Time Series - Recording of Fast Physiological Effects

-Record FLIM data of fast physiological effects as fast as the scanner can run [2, 22].
+Use Triggered Accumulation to record precision FLIM data of fast physiological effects.
+The technique records as fast as the scanner can run [2, 24].
+The Signal-to-Noise Ratio does not depend on the image rate!
 Below, left: Calcium transient in cultured neurons, temporal mosaic imaging, 40 ms per image.
 Right: Chlorophyll transient, line scanning, 0.5 s per line.

 Temporal Mosaic FLIM: Precision Lifetime Analysis of Moving Objects

 Record precision decay data from moving objects.
-Below: Metabolic FLIM on the moving leg of a water flee. bh Temporal Mosaic FLIM with subsequent image segmentation [2, 24].
+Below: Metabolic FLIM on the moving leg of a water flee. bh Temporal Mosaic FLIM with subsequent image segmentation [2, 26].
 Precision decay curve shown lower right.
+DCS-120 confocal FLIM system and SPCImage NG data analysis.

 Simultaneous FLIM / PLIM

 bh FLIM systems are able to record fluorescence and phosphorescence simultaneously.
-Use simultaneous FLIM and PLIM to record the metabolic state of cells in dependence of the oxygen concentration [25, 26].
+Use simultaneous FLIM and PLIM to record the metabolic state of cells as a function of the oxygen concentration [28, 29].

 FLIM with NIR Dyes